Teenage Dirtbags

 -

 We provide all the tools, and we’ll have work gloves for you to wear.
 You’ll need waterproof jackets, appropriate outdoor clothes for the winter, and sturdy shoes.
-If you don’t have any of these things, let us know - we have some funding to help buy kit for anyone who doesn’t have it.

 -

 No!
-Each session is free to attend, as we’ve received funding from Scottish Forestry.
+Each session is free to attend.

 -